tanmayvaij/snapcube/readme.md

 ### **Using Without Installation (`npx`)**

-If you don’t want to install it globally, you can run Snapcube directly using **npx**:
+If you don’t want to install globally, you can run Snapcube directly:

 ```bash
 npx snapcube clone ./my-project